feathersui/feathersui-starling/documentation/help/markdown/grouped-list.md

 ### Skinning the Item Renderers

 This section only explains how to access the item renderer sub-components.
-Please read [How to use the Feathers `DefaultListItemRenderer` and `DefaultGroupedListItemRenderer`](default-item-renderers.html) for full details about the skinning properties that are available on the default item renderers.
+Please read [How to use the default Feathers item renderer with `List`, `Tree`, and `GroupedList`](default-item-renderers.html) for full details about the skinning properties that are available on the default item renderers.

 [Custom item renderers](item-renderers.html) may be accessed similarly, but they won't necessarily have the same styling properties as the default item renderers.
 When using custom item renderers, you may easily replace references to the `DefaultGroupedListItemRenderer` class in the code below with references to your custom item renderer class.